Cray-HPE/docs-csm/operations/validate_csm_health.md

         - `/usr/share/doc/csm/scripts/operations/pyscripts`

-1. Install the python dependencies
+1. Install the Python dependencies

-   Switch to the `pyscripts` working directory and run the following command to install the required python dependencies:
+   Run the following command from the `pyscripts` directory in order to install the required Python dependencies:

     ```bash
     external:/usr/share/doc/csm/scripts/operations/pyscripts# pip install .
     ```

-1. Obtain the admin client secret.
+1. Obtain the `admin` client secret.

-   Because we do not have access to `kubectl` outside of the cluster, obtain the admin client secret by running the following command on an NCN.
+   Because `kubectl` will not work outside of the cluster, obtain the `admin` client secret by running the following command on an NCN.

     ```bash
     ncn# kubectl get secrets admin-client-auth -o jsonpath='{.data.client-secret}' | base64 -d
+    ```

+    Example output:

+    ```text
     26947343-d4ab-403b-14e937dbd700
     ```

-1. In the external system, execute the tests by running the following command:
+1. On the external system, execute the tests.

     ```bash
     external:/usr/share/doc/csm/scripts/operations/pyscripts# ./start.py test_bican_external
     ```

-1. The test will first ask you for the system domain.
-It will then ask for the admin client secret where you can enter the secret that you obtained from the step above in the NCN.
-The tests will then run.
+1. When prompted by the test, enter the system domain and the `admin` client secret .

-   By default, external SSH access will be tested to nodes of type `ncn_master`, `cn`, `uan`, `spine_switch` on all relevant networks.
-You can customize which nodes you want to test, as well as the networks to test on, by following the command line parameters as described in the help:
+   By default, SSH access will be tested between master nodes , compute nodes, UANs, and spine switches. on all relevant networks.
+   It is possible to customize which nodes and networks will be tested.
+See the test usage statement for details.
+   The script usage statement is displayed by calling the test with the `--help` argument:

     ```bash
     external:/usr/share/doc/csm/scripts/operations/pyscripts# ./start.py test_bican_external --help